Your Office's Thermostat War Just Got Legal: The Menopause Revolution at Work

 Gregory Tumolo, a shareholder at Littler Mendelson specializing in labor and employment law, told HR Morning that federal action is unlikely in the near term.
 He expects the law regarding workplace protections for employees experiencing menopause to continue evolving primarily at the state level.

-When offered consistently, voluntary accommodations can be both practical and beneficial.
-Common accommodations for menopause-related symptoms are often low-cost and may improve productivity, attendance, and morale.
+When figuring out how to provide reasonable accommodations for menopause, companies often find that these adjustments are practical and beneficial.
+Creating an inclusive work environment for menopausal employees is often low-cost and may improve productivity, attendance, and morale.
 Examples include remote work options, flexible schedules, and adjustments to office temperature, ventilation, lighting, or dress codes (HR Source, 2025).

 Think about the cost of replacing an experienced employee versus installing a desk fan or allowing flexible hours.
 The math isn't complicated.